Pozzuoli

 Pozzuoli has a long and significant history that dates back to the ancient Roman era.
 The town was founded by the Greeks and later became an important Roman port city known as Puteoli.

 It served as a crucial hub for trade and commerce in the Mediterranean region.
-During the Roman Empire, Pozzuoli was renowned for its thermal baths, theaters, and amphitheater, and it was a favorite destination for emperors and nobility.
+During the Roman Empire, Pozzuoli was renowned for its thermal baths, theatres, and amphitheatre, and it was a favourite destination for emperors and nobility.

 Throughout history, Pozzuoli has witnessed various volcanic eruptions and earthquakes due to its location near the Campi Flegrei volcanic area.
 These natural events have left their mark on the town's landscape and architecture.

 It served as a crucial hub for trade and commerce in the Mediterranean region.
-During the Roman Empire, Pozzuoli was renowned for its thermal baths, theaters, and amphitheater, and it was a favorite destination for emperors and nobility.
+During the Roman Empire, Pozzuoli was renowned for its thermal baths, theatres, and amphitheatre, and it was a favourite destination for emperors and nobility.

 Throughout history, Pozzuoli has witnessed various volcanic eruptions and earthquakes due to its location near the Campi Flegrei volcanic area.
 These natural events have left their mark on the town's landscape and architecture.